-This warrant article is self-explanatory and the School Board recommends this article.
+This warrant article is self-explanatory and the School Board agrees.

-Article 12: Petitioned Warrant Article
+Article 13: Petitioned Warrant Article

 The School Board and Administration are instructed to prepare, by December 1, 2019, a detailed proposal to restructure the ConVal School District so that there are eight elementary schools with grades K-6, and one high school with grades 7-12.
 (SUBMITTED BY PETITION.)